Dumpling: Other Chinese dumplings

 Chinese dumplings can also be based on glutinous rice instead of wheat.
-Zongzi (粽子), are triangular or cone-shaped, and they can be filled with red bean paste, Chinese dates, or cured meat, depending on the region.
+Zongzi (粽子) are triangular or cone-shaped, and they can be filled with red bean paste, Chinese dates, or cured meat, depending on the region.
 Glutinous rice dumplings are traditionally eaten during the Dragon Boat Festival.
-However, in China Mainland, Zongzi (粽子) are not considered a type of Jiaozi (餃子) per se, which is commonly translated as the word "dumpling".
+However, in mainland China, zongzi (粽子) are not considered a type of jiaozi (餃子) per se, which is commonly translated as the word "dumpling".